CadenzaProject/cadenzaproject.github.io/docs/learning_resources/Hearing_impairment/edu_HI_HAFM.md

 increased gain at high frequencies whereas others increased gain at low frequencies, and whilst some audiologists chose slow-acting compression for music, others emphasised fast-acting compression to enhance music listening.

-Overall, the studies highlight that improvements to signal processing strategies for music for hearing aid users is needed, along with a better understanding of how novel processing strategies impact on listeners' experiences and enjoyment of music.
+Overall, the studies highlight that improvements to signal processing strategies for music for hearing aid users are needed, along with a better understanding of how novel processing strategies impact on listeners' experiences and enjoyment of music.
 This is one of the key aims of the Cadenza project.